Qatar's capital is a city of shopping, sport and scenery, and attracts professionals from around the world.

 - Healthcare Qatar has a well-resourced state health care system, Hamad Medical Corporation.
 Emergency treatment in hospital is generally free but follow up treatment may be charged.

 - Transport Public transport is available but for a busy and populated city such as Doha, the transport available doesn't necessarily meet the needs of the increasing population and can be in high demand.
-Mowasalat is the state transport system in Qatar providing taxis, bus services and private hire vehicles but here are currently no railways in Qatar.
+Mowasalat is the state transport system in Qatar providing taxis, bus services and private hire vehicles.
+Doha Metro, an underground rail system, launched in 2019.
 It is possible to apply for a driving license if you have a private vehicle in Qatar.
 Find out more about applying for a driving license on the Hukoomi website.